For information about project and personal configuration locations, see the Project vs Personal Config page.

 mcpServers.{serverName}

-• mcpServers.{serverName}.command: string - The command to execute for the MCP server
+• mcpServers.{serverName}.command: string? - The command to execute for the MCP server (required if url is not provided)

 • mcpServers.{serverName}.args: string[]? - Array of arguments to pass to the command